Example 23 – Mohler on Naturalistic Determinism and Theistic Determinism: A Distinction without a Difference

 I think Mohler is correct, but there are several things to note here.

-First, Mohler is exercising philosophical reasoning and moral reflection in his critique of naturalism to come to conclusions about its truth or falsity.
-In other words, Mohler is trusting the canons of reason, and his ability to reason on the basis of those principles, along with his moral intuitions to come to know what is true or false on this matter.
+Mohler is exercising philosophical reasoning and moral reflection in his critique of naturalism to come to conclusions about its truth or falsity.
+In other words, Mohler is trusting the canons of reason, and his ability to reason based on those principles, along with his moral intuitions, to come to know what is true or false on this matter.
 Yet Calvinists are wont to tell us that our human reason is unreliable because of the fall and that the objections to Calvinism are mainly philosophical rather than exegetical and therefore not as valid or compelling.
 But I have argued that this claim is wrong on at least three fronts.

-First, the dichotomy between philosophical reasoning and exegesis is a false dichotomy precisely because we need to employ philosophical reasoning to do exegesis.
-It hardly needs to be pointed out that exegesis requires sound reasoning and sound reasoning is based on the fundamental laws of reasoning, that is, the canons of reason (e.g., the law of non-contradiction).
-Hence, good philosophy is essential to exegesis and hermeneutics.
+First, the dichotomy between philosophical reasoning and exegesis is a false dichotomy precisely because we need to employ philosophical reasoning to do exegesis and also to verify the validity of one’s exegetical conclusions.
+It hardly needs to be pointed out that exegesis requires sound reasoning, and sound reasoning is based on the fundamental laws of reasoning, that is, the canons of reason (e.g., the law of non-contradiction).
+Hence, good philosophy is essential to exegesis and the hermeneutical concern of validating one’s exegetical conclusions.

-Secondly, since the first is the case, when the Calvinist projects that the non-Calvinist objections to Calvinism are merely philosophical, that is false.
-Even though non-Calvinists level substantial logical and moral critiques against Calvinism, there is no doubt that non-Calvinists have sound, weighty exegetical interpretations of the scriptures pertaining to sovereignty, election, predestination, grace, faith, etc. One finds this to be the case if they are willing to venture outside the teachings of Calvinist authors and speakers.
+Secondly, when the Calvinist claims that the non-Calvinist objections to Calvinism are merely philosophical, that is false.
+Even though non-Calvinists level substantial logical and moral critiques against Calvinism, there is no doubt that non-Calvinists have sound, weighty exegetical interpretations of the scriptures about sovereignty, election, predestination, grace, faith, etc. One knows this is the case if they are willing to venture outside the teachings of Calvinist authors and speakers, which Calvinists rarely do.

 Thirdly, a successful philosophical argument against a position is enough to falsify that position.
 In other words, when a position, theological or otherwise, violates the canons of reason or our most fundamental moral intuitions, then that position is false.
-That is, when a position or exegesis can be shown to be inconsistent, incoherent, contradictory, unjust or immoral, then we can know that the position is false.
+That is, when a position or exegesis can be shown to be inconsistent, incoherent, contradictory, unjust, or immoral, then we can know that the position is false.
 It can be coherent and still be false on other grounds, but it cannot be incoherent and true.
 That is the very purpose of the laws of rational thought.
+See Chapter 4 in this regard.

-But now we have to ask whether the theistic determinism inherent in Mohler’s Calvinism falls under the same critique he has offered against naturalistic determinism.
-That is, whether it is determinism, of whatever type, that causes the problems Mohler has identified here.
-Can his universal divine casual determinism escape the scrutiny and devastating critiques that Mohler’s philosophical reflection levied against naturalistic determinism?
-Is Mohler’s theistic determinism as equally flawed due to its determinism?
+Given Mohler’s thoroughly negative, but accurate, critique of naturalistic determinism, we must now ask whether Mohler’s Calvinistic theistic determinism suffers from the same criticisms Mohler offered against naturalistic determinism.
+That is, whether it is the determinism, of whatever type, that causes the problems Mohler has identified above.
+Can Mohler’s Calvinistic universal divine causal determinism escape the scrutiny and devastating critiques that Mohler’s philosophical reflection levied against naturalistic determinism?
+Is Mohler’s theistic determinism equally flawed due to its determinism?
 If the problem lies in the determinism, as I believe it does, then there is no difference between naturalistic determinism and theistic determinism.
 There is no difference precisely because they are both determinisms.
 Mohler’s critique of one determinism applies to any other type of determinism – even his own theistic determinism.
 This is a distinctive characteristic of determinisms.
 As determinisms, there is no difference with respect to the logical and moral entailments of each.
 They make the worldview of human free choices and responsibility illusory and act as an inescapable vortex into which all logical and moral reasoning disappear.
-By virtue of their determinism, the moral responsibility and the free will necessary to logically and morally ground that responsibility is gone.
+By virtue of their determinism, the moral responsibility and the free will necessary to logically and morally ground that responsibility are gone.
 Again, it is as Mohler concluded, if “everything is merely the “inevitable consequence of something beyond our control,” then “our choices are illusory” and “moral responsibility is an exercise in delusion.”

 Precisely!
-But now it is incumbent upon us to assess what Mohler has concluded in relation to his own theology as a theistic determinism.
-Do the same conclusions apply?
+And that is what Calvinists believe, and that is what Calvinists teach.
+Therefore, it is incumbent upon us to assess Mohler’s theistic determinism in relation to his criticisms of naturalistic determinism.
+Do the same conclusions apply to “diverse theories of determinism”?
 Recall what Mohler writes regarding naturalistic determinism.
 “The diverse theories of determinism propose that our choices and decisions are not an exercise of the will, but simply the inevitable outcome of factors outside our control.”
-But that certainly is an accurate description of Calvinism.
-On Calvinism “everything is merely the “inevitable consequence” of something beyond our control.”
+But again, that is what Calvinists believe, and that is what Calvinists teach.
+Mohler’s words are certainly is an accurate description of Calvinism.
+On Calvinism, “everything is merely the inevitable consequence of something beyond our control.”
+That ‘something’ is God.
 That is precisely what Calvinism teaches in its eternal decree and how it defines divine sovereignty.
-And Mohler rejects naturalistic determinism because of the negative logical and moral ramifications of its determinism.
+God predetermined and causes everything to happen as it does.
+Now, Mohler rejects naturalism because of the negative logical and moral ramifications of its determinism.
 But how can Mohler escape the same negative logical and moral ramifications of his theistic determinism?
-Do these implications of determinism just vanish because his is a theistic determinism?
+Do these implications of determinism just vanish because Mohler’s is a theistic determinism?
 How so?
-How does Mohler’s theistic determinism retain or establish authentic free choice and moral agency, the reality of possible alternatives, the power of contrary choice or ability to choose otherwise and personal moral responsibility?
-Theistic or otherwise, as a determinism, it does not.
+How does Mohler’s theistic determinism retain or establish authentic free choice and moral agency, the reality of possible alternatives, the power of contrary choice or ability to choose otherwise, and personal moral responsibility?
+It does not.
+Theistic or otherwise, as a determinism, the criticisms hold true.

 Therefore, these same negative logical and moral ramifications also result from Mohler’s theistic determinism.
-The description “that our choices and decisions are not an exercise of the will, but simply the inevitable outcome of factors outside our control” perfectly describes the teachings of Calvinism as to God’s divine decree and sovereignty.
-This description accurately depicts the Calvinist doctrines of an eternal decree, divine sovereignty and unconditional election.
+The description “that our choices and decisions are not an exercise of the will, but simply the inevitable outcome of factors outside our control” perfectly describes the teachings of Calvinism as to God’s eternal decree and sovereignty.
+This description accurately depicts the Calvinist doctrines of an eternal decree, divine sovereignty, and unconditional election.
+These are all deterministic.
 God predetermined “whatsoever comes to pass” and therefore everything that occurs, whether good or evil, is caused by “inevitable factors outside our control.”
 They are caused by God.
-In salvation our wills are “totally passive.”
+In salvation, our wills are “totally passive.”
 “Choices” and “decisions” are not “an exercise of the will.”[2]
 There are no possible alternatives.
 Whether one is among the elect or reprobate, they cannot change their eternal destiny.
 Everything that occurs, including and especially our eternal destinies, is determined by “factors outside of our control.”
-If this were not so, then according to the Calvinist God would not be sovereign.[3]
+If this were not the case, then according to the Calvinist, God would not be sovereign.[3]

 If naturalistic determinism “renders human existence irrational,” then so does theistic determinism.
 It is as Mohler states, “How can we understand ourselves, our children, our spouses, our friends, or our neighbors if moral responsibility is undermined by determinism.
 Our legal system would completely collapse, as would the entire experience of relating to other human beings.”
 Note that moral responsibility is undermined “by determinism.”
 He is pointing out that the determinism itself is the essential problem here.
 Determinism, of whatever type, is a metaphysical vortex from which human freedom and moral responsibility cannot escape to take on “authentic” meaning and purpose.